littlejo/killerkoda-labs/aya-dev/aya-first-maps/intro.md

-This tutorial explains how to create and use eBPF maps with Aya
+This tutorial explains how to create and use eBPF maps with Aya.

 If you need more information, you can read the article: #CHANGE_ME